singularity/singularity/README.txt

 * A music/ directory directly inside of the Endgame: Singularity install directory, and
-* A music/ directory inside of the save directory (~/.endgame in Linux, the install directory for Windows).
+* A music/ directory inside of the preferences directory (~/.config/singularity in Linux, the install directory for Windows).

 Tracks placed in these directories will be played randomly as part of the soundtrack.
 The Official Sound Track can be downloaded from the Endgame: